yfarm/Postgres.NET/README.md

 }
 ```

 This sample shows how to get list of items from a table.
+You will need to create a C# class that matches the table design.
-The matching between the database columns and the C# properties is done through
+The matching between the database columns and the C# properties is done through the NamingConverter.
+You can modify the NamingConverter
-the NamingConverter.
-You can modify the NamingConverter according to your needs.
+according to your needs.
 For now it converts a database column named a_b_c into Abc in C#.
 ```C#
 public class Person
 {